dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 EF Core keeps navigations in alignment with foreign key values and vice versa.
 That is, if a foreign key value changes such that it now refers to a different principal/parent entity, then the navigations are updated to reflect this change.
 Likewise, if a navigation is changed, then the foreign key values of the entities involved are updated to reflect this change.
 This is called "relationship fixup".

+### Fixup by query

 Fixup first occurs when entities are queried from the database.
-The database has only foreign key values, so when EF creates an entity instance from the database it uses the foreign key values found to set reference navigations and add entities to collection navigations as appropriate.
+The database has only foreign key values, so when EF creates an entity instance from the database it uses the foreign key values to set reference navigations and add entities to collection navigations as appropriate.
 For example, consider a query for blogs and its associated posts and assets:

 <!--
         using var context = new BlogsContext();